velichkoals/politik.ch-tasks/README.md

 - use state manager for data (not to pass through props)
 - create scss variables
-- event.target.value.toLowerCase(), create variable for lowercase event to avoid repeating (DRY)
+- handleSearch - event.target.value.toLowerCase(), create variable for lowercase event to avoid repeating (DRY)
 - remove clog from SectionHeader
 - add hover effects to nav items